banner services

 Professional Analysis

-However, our team of expert quickly pointed out the flaws in this plan.
+However, our team of experts quickly pointed out the flaws in this plan.
 The proposed scheme of “selling” the house to the son, only to later gift the proceeds back would not be acceptable to HM Revenue and Customs.
 The Gift with Reservation of Benefit (GWR) rules state that if an asset is given away but the donor continues to benefit from it, it will still be taxed as part of John’s estate for IHT purposes.

 Additionally, the Pre-Owned Assets Tax (POAT) which introduced an income tax charge on benefits received by the former owners of property could also have applied however a way around this is to pay a commercial rent for continuing to live in the house you have gifted.